 If you have any damage occur to your roof or home due to tree damage, immediately call your insurance company for instructions on what to do next.
 Some insurance companies might want to send an adjuster out before anything is done to mitigate the damage, while other companies might want you to get someone out immediately to start taking care of the damage sooner than later.
 Most homeowners policy cover tree damage.
 Reference your homeowners policy for coverage details.▲ Back to Menu

-Step 3: Regularly Inspect and Clean Your Composite Roof
+Step 3: Regularly Inspect and Clean During Your Shingle Roof Maintenance

-Below are problems should be addressed during your cleaning inspection.
+Below are problems should be addressed during your cleaning inspection step of your shingle roof maintenance.
 Keep in mind that any one of these problems can be an indication of a need to replace your roof.

 Roof type, age and the care given to the roof over the years are all factors in considering a roof replacement, along with potential problems you find that are listed below.